 First Landing State Park & Cape Henry Lighthouse

-The park that marks where the English colonists first landed in 1607!
-Since then Native American Canoes, Cargo ships and 20th-century schooners have navigated these waterways.
 Now it’s a park for locals and tourists to enjoy.
 There are plenty of walkways, paths, cabins, yurts and campsites to explore, and Chesapean Outdoors also run kayaking tours here.

-Nearby to First Landing and also in Cape Henry you’ll find the lighthouse.
-The Cape Henry Lighthouse overlooks where the Chesapeake Bay meets the Atlantic Ocean, its also an important landmark for the First Landing.
-Please note this is an active military base so you must bring your passport for entry.
+The Cape Henry Lighthouse overlooks where the Chesapeake Bay meets the Atlantic Ocean, it’s also an important landmark for the First Landing.
+Please note this is an active military base, so you must bring your passport for entry.

 Where to Stay in Virginia Beach